moshimeow/moshimeow.github.io/portfolio.markdown

       <img src="/assets/images/DEBUG.png" alt="steam" width="100%">
 </html>

-The hand detector is pretty boring: it takes full camera views cropped down to 160x160 and outputs a 8D vector corresponding to the center, radius and confidence of the left and right hand bounding boxes.
+The hand detector is simple: it takes full camera views cropped down to 160x160 and outputs a 8D vector corresponding to the center, radius and confidence of the left and right hand bounding boxes.

 <html>
       <img src="/assets/images/kitty.png" alt="steam" width="33%">